iamruinous/go-gemini/README.md

 Package gemini implements the [Gemini protocol](https://gemini.circumlunar.space) in Go.

-It aims to provide an API similar to that of net/http to make it easy to develop Gemini clients and servers.
+It provides an API similar to that of net/http to make it easy to develop Gemini clients and servers.

 ## Usage